gouravhammad/GouravHammad/README.md

 <br>
 <br>

-I am a Frontend Engineer 🚀 from India with 4 Years of Experience in product-based companies, Currently working as a Software Development Engineer III at [Cars24](https://www.cars24.com/) where I work on Cars24 UAE which is the next-generation e-commerce platform for pre-owned cars.
-I specialize in JavaScript, ReactJS, NextJS, ReduxJS, HTML, CSS, and Webpack.
+I am a Frontend Engineer 🚀 from India with 4+ Years of Experience in product-based companies, Currently working as a Senior Software Engineer I (Frontend) at [CoinDCX]([https://www.cars24.com/](https://coindcx.com/)) where I work on the CoinDCX platform, India's most valuable crypto investment app.
+I specialize in JavaScript, ReactJS, NextJS, TypeScript, ReduxJS, HTML, CSS, and Webpack.

 Besides developing stuff, I enjoy listening to music 🎧 and traveling 🏝️

 <br/>

 **Talking about Work Experiences:**
+- ✅ Senior Software Engineer I (Frontend) at [CoinDCX]([https://www.cars24.com/] (May 2024 - Present)
-- ✅ Software Development Engineer III (Frontend) at [Cars24](https://www.cars24.com/) (May 2022 - Present)
+- ✅ Software Development Engineer III (Frontend) at [Cars24](https://www.cars24.com/) (May 2022 - May 2024)
 - ✅ Software Development Engineer (Frontend) at [Bajaj Finserv Health](https://healthrx.co.in/) (Aug 2020 - May 2022)

 <br/>